Overview of Continuous Casting

 Since continuous casting operates as a true gravity fed bottom-flow casting method, the process minimizes the possible trapping of casual dirt and dross in the casting.
 Foreign matter in the furnace crucible floats to the top of the melt so it does not become part of the cast product.

-Low casting temperatures combined with the chill mold and directional solidification inherent in this process promote a homogenous, fine-grained, high-density product with high yield.
+Low casting temperatures combined with the chill mold and directional solidification inherent in this process promote a homogeneous, fine-grained, high-density product with high yield.

 A horizontal method of continuous casting has also found some favor in the foundry industry.
 The principle is basically the same as it is for the vertical method, except the equipment stretches out horizontally and is contained on one level.
 Tube hollows produced by the horizontal method require somewhat more stock allowance to compensate for the natural effect of gravity on ovality and straightness.